San Mateo Springtime is Made for Bike Rides

 Coyote Point Park.
 If you’ve got the kids in tow on bike seats, explore the giant, castle-and-dragon-themed Magic Mountain Playground, get up-close to animals at CuriOdyssey, watch the sailboats from the marina or just set up lunch at a picnic table by the bay.

 Shoreline Park is comprised of two parts – Ryder Court Park and Seal Point Park – it offers an abundance of open space and scenic views of the San Francisco Bay.
 Seal Point Park includes a multitude of pathways for walking, cycling, bird watching and a three acre dog park.
 Its neighbor, Ryder Park includes a water theme play park, picnic facilities, native history interpretive panels and an outdoor classroom created by the shell mound gurgles tidal flows from the bay.

 Walkscore.com rates Bay Meadows high on the list for walkable locations to live on the San Francisco Peninsula and for good reason!
 Why?
-Because we are steps from shopping (Hillsdale Center), groceries (Whole Foods), parks, a farmer’s market and an easy bike-ride from downtown San Mateo with its burgeoning restaurant scene.
-San Mateo’s shared Bay Bikes are on-site, so no need to own your own.
+Because we are steps from shopping (Hillsdale Center), groceries (Whole Foods), parks, the San Francisco Bay Trail, a farmer’s market and an easy bike-ride from downtown San Mateo with its burgeoning restaurant scene.
 And Caltrain is a quick stroll from anywhere in the neighborhood.
 Learn all about connecting the dots for your many transportation options with Connect San Mateo.